gimlet-io/gimlet-documentation/src/pages/docs/container-image-building.md

 ## Dockerfiles

-If non of the above approaches help you, writing a `Dockerfile` is inevitable.
+If none of the above approaches help you, writing a `Dockerfile` is inevitable.

 Follow the [Using Dockerfile and CI](docs/integrate-with-ci) tutorial to see how Gimlet works with Dockerfiles.